alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Tier 3 environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects.

-It also includes pseudonymised or synthetic information generated from personal data, where we have only weak confidence in the quality of pseudonymisation.
+This also includes pseudonymised or synthetic information generated from personal data, where we have only weak confidence in the quality of pseudonymisation.

 Tier 3 environments are also used to handle, combine or generate information, including intellectual property, which is sensitive in commercial or national